FAQs

 How does Acupuncture work?

-There is an element of mystery around Acupuncture.
-Studies show gently stimulating the skin effects our nervous system (responsible for our internal functions).
+Studies show gentle, repetitive stimulation in the skin helps to improve our central nervous system (responsible for our internal functions).

-Acupuncture aims to stimulate the brain message centre and help improve the balance of chemicals (hormones) in our body, all responsible for our emotional and physical energy.
+Acupuncture is designed to stimulate the message centre in the brain, and thus improve the balance of chemicals (hormones) in our body, all responsible for our emotional and physical energy.

-In Chinese Medicine this is the 'life force' energy called Qi - it drives the health of our organ, muscle, tissue, gland and brain functions.
+In Chinese Medicine this physical energy is called Qi - it drives the health of our organ, muscle, tissue, gland and brain functions.

 Is Acupuncture safe?